railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/2_4_CRM_case.rst

 	In the GTK client you'd right-click over the text instead – this brings up a context menu with the same options as the web client would give you.

-In version 4.3.1 and beyond you'll be able to specify that the graph view, say, appears by default so that you can consistently present the information more visually.
+You can specify that the graph view, say, appears by default so that you can consistently present the information more visually.

 .. index::
    single: Case; Rule